karan0299/WarTube/README.md

 Show the number of subscriptions of current top two channels on You Tube i.e. TSeries and PewDiePie.

+On clicking takes you tpo the resprective channels

 Show the difference in number of subscriptions in real time.

 A bar graph showing number of subscriptions graphically.